Health Nutrients

 southwest quinoa salad in a bowl

 Both black beans and quinoa are rich sources of zinc.
-Since you need to cook beans and grains, you can reduce or eliminate much of the phytate content, making that zinc available to you!
+Since they need to be cooked, much of the phytate content is eliminated, making that zinc available to you!
 They’re also both packed with iron.
-What’s more, the vitamin C in the salsa and peppers helps enhance iron absorption.
-And the citrate in the lime juice allows your body to absorb more zinc from your meal.
-What we’re saying is that getting lots of nutrition on a plant-based diet can be simple — and as this salad will prove to you, delicious!
+Moreover, the vitamin C in the salsa and peppers helps enhance iron absorption.
+The citrate in the lime juice allows your body to absorb more zinc from your meal.
+We’re saying that getting lots of nutrition on a plant-based diet can be simple — and, as this salad will prove to you, delicious!

 Get Enough Zinc, But Not Too Much

 Zinc is an essential mineral for immunity.
-It also has protective effects on your heart, brain, eyes, hormones, and more.
-Although you can get zinc from food, many people, including plant-based eaters, may want to consider soaking, sprouting, and/or fermenting grains and legumes to reduce phytate content and increase zinc absorption.
-And some may also want to consider a bit of supplementation to protect against the risk of zinc deficiency.
+It also protects your heart, brain, eyes, hormones, and more.
+Although you can get zinc from food, many people, including plant-based eaters, may want to consider soaking, sprouting, or fermenting grains and legumes to reduce phytate content and increase zinc absorption.
+Some may also want to consider supplementation to protect against the risk of zinc deficiency.

 Tell us in the comments: